grnet/djnro/docs/installation/install.md

 Pebduroam is a Pebble watch application that fetches the closest eduroam access point plus walking instructions on how to reach it.
 Installing the application on your Pebble watch can be done in 2 ways:

-* You can install the application via the Pebble App Store: `pebduroam <https://apps.getpebble.com/applications/5384b2119c84af48350000c7>`_
+* You can install the application via the Pebble App Store: [pebduroam](https://apps.getpebble.com/applications/5384b2119c84af48350000c7>)

-* You can install the application and contribute to its development via github: `pebduroam github repo <https://github.com/leopoul/pebduroam>`_.
+* You can install the application and contribute to its development via github: [pebduroam github repo](https://github.com/leopoul/pebduroam>).

   * You need to have a Cloudpebble account to accomplish this.